johngao2/EM-hotel-demand/README.md

     - need to confirm that it matches num of rows with trans vec **DONE**
   - Customer types: Room type dependent only, constains 2, 3, and 4 tuples, cheap to expensive and expensive to cheap,  grouped by similarity. **DONE**
 - **Sprint 1 AIC: 109163** with stopping criteria max change in x vector < 1e-3

 **Step 3 sprint 2 goals:**
 - Data processing:
-  - Remove arrivals and add 4 pricing periods as product modifiers?
+  - remake each product into 3 tuple (unit, week, price) for prod and avail
-    - must be consec
+  - each cust type must choose b/w consecutive weekends
-    - don't remake arrivals lol takes too long
   - For avail: assume the first time a room goes negative 1 that the room capacity is increased by 1 (to account for rm 199 and rm 200)
-    - need to deal with wierd small decimals somehow
+    - need to deal with weird small decimals somehow
   - Investigate lambda scaling for nonbusy dates, see if it helps
 - Model:
   - Add lasso regularization to ipopt code.